-I am a full professor of computer science and currently Head of the School of Computer Science and Electronic Engineering at the University of Essex.
+I am a full professor of computer science, currently in the School of Computer Science and Electronic Engineering at the University of Essex until July 31, 2017.
+From August 1 I will Professor and Head of School of Electronic Engineering and Computer Science at Queen Mary University of London.

 Find me on: